-WHEREAS, the Addendum also concludes that any potential environmental impacts associated with the corrections to the safety matrix and revisions to the affected policies were identified within the scope of the previously adopted ND, and that the environmental ramifications associated with the proposed amendment is the same as or less than that identified in the previously adopted ND; and
+WHEREAS, the Addendum also concludes that any potential environmental impacts associated with revisions to the affected policies were identified within the scope of the previously adopted ND, and that the environmental ramifications associated with the proposed amendment is the same as or less than that identified in the previously adopted ND; and

-WHEREAS, the Addendum further finds that no new or substantially more severe environmental effects would result from the ALUC's decision to amend the adopted Gillespie Field ALUCP; and
+WHEREAS, the Addendum further finds that no new or substantially more severe environmental effects would result from the ALUC's decision to amend the adopted McClellan-Palomar Airport ALUCP; and

-WHEREAS, the Addendum concludes that no new information has been presented regarding the adopted Gillespie Field ALUCP's environmental effects that gives rise to any new or more severe environmental effects than were previously identified in the adopted ND; and
+WHEREAS, the Addendum concludes that no new information has been presented regarding the adopted McClellan-Palomar Airport ALUCP's environmental effects that gives rise to any new or more severe environmental effects than were previously identified in the adopted ND; and

-WHEREAS, the ALUC considered the Addendum for the proposed amendment to the adopted Gillespie Field ALUCP, along with the previously adopted ND, and the ALUC, based on its independent judgment and analysis, agrees with the conclusions reached in the Addendum.
+WHEREAS, the ALUC considered the Addendum for the proposed amendment to the adopted McClellan-Palomar Airport ALUCP, along with the previously adopted ND, and the ALUC, based on its independent judgment and analysis, agrees with the conclusions reached in the Addendum.

-NOW, THEREFORE, BE IT RESOLVED, that the ALUC adopts the Addendum (Attachment A) to the previously adopted ND (State Clearinghouse No. 2009051033), as described therein, and orders that ALUC staff prepare and file a Notice of Determination within five (5) days of the certification of this Resolution; and
+NOW, THEREFORE, BE IT RESOLVED, that the ALUC adopts the Addendum to the previously adopted ND (State Clearinghouse No. 2009051030, attached as Attachment A), as described therein, and orders that ALUC staff prepare and file a Notice of Determination within five days of the certification of this Resolution; and

-BE IT FURTHER RESOLVED, that the ALUC approves an amendment to the Gillespie Field ALUCP, as previously adopted by the ALUC on January 25, 2010, so as to include corrections to the safety matrix and revisions to affected policies, as outlined within the Staff Report, with the exception of items 3 and 8, to be effective immediately upon certification of this Resolution; and
+BE IT FURTHER RESOLVED, that the ALUC adopts an amendment to the McClellan-Palomar Airport ALUCP, as previously adopted by the ALUC on January 25, 2010 and previously amended on March 4, 2010, so as to include corrections and revisions to applicable text as outlined within the Staff Report, to be effective immediately upon certification of this Resolution; and

-BE IT FURTHER RESOLVED that this ALUC action is not a "development" as defined by the California Coastal Act, Pub.
+BE IT FUTHER RESOLVED that this ALUC action is not a "development" as defined by the California Coastal Act, Pub.
 Res.
 Code Section 30106.